Frequently Asked Questions

 Regardless of credit hours, all students in their first two years post high-school that are not living with parents/guardians within 50 miles, are required to live on campus to enhance their university experience.
 Please note that the academic license is for the full academic year.
 For more information on this policy, please review our college policy.

 Students are notified before the start of the semester (during the first week of August) via e-mail of their housing assignments.
-For the Fall 2019 new students can move in on Thursday, August 22nd at 9:00 am.
+For the Fall 2020 new students can move in on Thursday, August 20th at 9:00 am.

 Returning students can return on Saturday, August 22nd and Sunday, August 23rd from 9:00 am - 9:00 pm.

 These dates are firm, please plan your travel accordingly.

 All residents must select a meal plan with limited exceptions based on class level and building.
 Visit Faculty Student Association for more details.
 Seniors, residents of University Village Townhouses, Disney and Eisenhower kitchen suites are not required to maintain a meal plan; however, they may choose any plan.
 You should always verify with FSA and Residence Life that your specific room type requires a meal plan.